arquivo/bing-search/README.md

 Date — Returns news topics sorted by date from the most recent to the oldest.<br>
 Relevance — Returns news topics sorted by relevance, which considers topic freshness, category, global user engagement, and personalized features.<br>

+Thus, for the news the script will do 3 searchs.
+1) Without the sortBy parameter, 2) with sortBy = "Relevance" and 3) sortBy = "Date" by default.

 #### NOTES